Land O’Lakes

 Summary:

-Land O'Lakes, a food manufacturer, vets vendors according to LGBTQ policies and does not provide its employees with protections against viewpoint discrimination.
-It has not publicly terminated business relationships based on views or beliefs, though.
-The company also covers the cost of "medically necessary transition-related care" for its employees and their children.
-Land O'Lakes changed its logo in response to activist pressure.
-Land O'Lakes discriminates against certain religious organizations in its charitable giving, and is a corporate partner of the National LGBT Chamber of Commerce.
+Land O’Lakes scored a 75 on the 2023 Corporate Equality Index (CEI) from the Human Rights Campaign (HRC), a political stakeholder group.
+By complying with the HRC’s controversial demands, Land O'Lakes, a food manufacturer, increases the risk of dividing employees, alienating customers and harming shareholders.
+The company covers transgender-related medical costs for its employees and their children and provides specific sexual orientation and gender identity-based benefits.
+It also uses sex and gender ideology criteria in employee recruitment, vendor selection, and philanthropic support.
+Land O'Lakes uses its corporate funds to support controversial sex and gender ideologies and organizations.
+Land O'Lakes does not provide viewpoint protections for its employees.
+However, the company has not publicly terminated business relationships based on views or beliefs.
+Land O'Lakes changed its logo in response to activist pressure and is a corporate partner of the National LGBT Chamber of Commerce (NGLCC).
 The company is a signatory of the Business Roundtable's 2019 Statement on the Purpose of Corporation, which promotes stakeholder capitalism.
-However, it has not used its PAC contributions for ideological purposes.
+However, Land O'Lakes has not used its PAC donations or lobbied for ideological purposes.
 For these reasons, Land O'Lakes receives a Medium Risk rating.